Silvenga/slight-tables/README.md

     var selector = $("#table");
     var table = new SlightTable(selector, {
-        "maxCols": 5, // Hide columns greater than this number
-        maxRowOptions: [10, 20, 50, 100],
+        "maxCols": 5, // Hide columns greater than this number "maxRowOptions": [10, 20, 50, 100],
-        resizable: false // Should it use the WebKit resizable feature.
+        "resizable": false // Should it use the WebKit resizable feature.
     });
 });
 ```